yasuohasegawa/TensorflowJsExample/README.md

 Color data and original code are the below. https://github.com/shiffman/Tensorflow-JS-Examples/tree/master/02_Color_Classifier

-This code has extra features:
+This code has extra features:<br>
-Added saving trained data and model using python.
+Added saving trained data and model using python.<br>
 Added loading model using a Tensorflowjs.